cerea-lab/munich/README.md

 street network.
 MUNICH is designed for the coupling to Polair3D chemical-transport model to form a Street-in-Grid model (SinG) on the Polyphemus air-quality modeling platform (see http://cerea.enpc.fr/polyphemus/).
-MUNICH is distributed under the GNU General Public License.
+MUNICH is distributed under the GNU General Public License v3.

 For more information on MUNICH, see http://cerea.enpc.fr/munich/